jeremiedecock/gitlab-lib/docs/index.rst

 Note:

-    This project is still in beta stage, so the API is not finalized yet.
+    This project is in beta stage, the API may change.

 Contents: